 Surviving relatives other than spouses are not subject to community property rules.

 A secured loan is backed by collateral.
 In this case, that’s the car.
 If payments on a secured car loan stop for any reason, including the death of the person who signed the agreement, the lender can repossess the car and sell it to cover the unpaid portion of the loan.
 This can be avoided if the estate sells the vehicle, but probate court approval might be required for this because the car and the loan would both be part of the deceased's legal estate.

 An unsecured loan, on the other hand, has no collateral.
 The vast majority of car loans are secured loans, but people with good credit sometimes choose to take out an unsecured auto loan.
 In this instance, if the person dies, the car loan is no different than any other unsecured debt like a credit card or personal loan.
 It will become the responsibility of the estate and any co-signers to satisfy the lender.

 What to Do If a Loved One Dies

-If a friend or relative dies, it is important to send a death certificate to all lenders and the major credit bureaus.
-This prevents fraudulent activity from taking place, including new accounts being opened in the name of the deceased person, and allows the debts to be settled appropriately.
+If a friend or relative dies, it is important to send a certified death certificate to all lenders and the major credit bureaus.
+This prevents fraudulent activity, such as new accounts being opened in the name of the deceased person.
+It also allows any debts to be settled appropriately.

-What to Do If You Decide to Keep the Car
+If You Decide to Keep the Car